Picono435/PicoJobs/README.md

 [![licenseImg]][license] [![Crowdin](https://badges.crowdin.net/e/70dc05a5077d0b2311673de39156f7fa/localized.svg)](https://picodev.crowdin.com/picojobs)

 PicoJobs is a jobs plugin 100% configurable that allow you to join in a job and earn more money!
-You can setup this plugin in almost all the server minigames, like Factions, RankUP, FullPvP, and SkyWars too!
-(Plugin does not support bungee yet).
-Unfornatly the plugin is still in devolpment so there is not any stable build for you download...
-If you want to see how the plugin is you can either join our discord and check for spoilers or build our plugin using Maven.
+You can setup this plugin in almost all the server minigames, like Factions, RankUP, FullPvP, and SkyWars too!.
+Unfornatly the plugin is still in devolpment but there are already some BETA and ALPHA versions that you can download [here](https://dev.bukkit.org/projects/picojobs).

 **Dependencies:**

-Our plugin does not require any dependency, but it's highly recommend use [Vault](https://www.spigotmc.org/resources/vault.34315/) and [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) because without them some features of the plugin will not work.
+Our plugin does not require any dependency, but it's highly recommend use a valid [economy implementation](https://github.com/Picono435/PicoJobs/wiki/Economy-Types) and/or PlaceholderAPI to use our placeholders in any plugin.

 **Links and Informations:**